 Ujigami Shrine is a UNESCO World Heritage Site believed to possibly be the oldest extant Shinto shrine in the country.

-Around Uji you might notice an adorable presence… everywhere you look there’s rabbits!
+Around Uji you might notice an adorable presence… Everywhere you look there’s rabbits!
 On the bags, set in stone amidst gardens, on a local shrine charm, and as silhouettes in fabric, there are rabbits every which where!
-Various legends explain the city’s obsession, from a divine rabbit that guided Uji’s local god when she once became lost to an old reading for the kanji characters as “road of rabbits”, but whatever the real reason they’re here to stay.
+Various legends explain the city’s obsession, from a divine rabbit that guided Uji’s local god when he once became lost to old kanji characters for the city's name that had the same reading and meant “the road of rabbits”, but whatever the real reason, the rabbits are here to stay.
 At Ujigami Shrine there are adorable little figurines available for purchase, but hidden within is an omikuji fortune paper!
 Why not let a rabbit predict your future?